 5. Osprey Reef, Australia

 If you crave adrenaline-fueled diving adventures, Queensland’s Osprey Reef is the spot for you.
-At 25 by 12 kilometres, this submerged atoll spells wild ocean diving at its best.
+At 25 by 12 kilometers, this submerged atoll spells wild ocean diving at its best.
 Along with Australia’s endemic coral reef species, you’ll also come across pelagic fish and possibly even sharks.
 Selected dive tours even host organized shark feeds for divers to watch!

 6. Moorea Island, Tahiti